 - Always model proper language and grammar skills, this includes the times you may send emails to students, create messages on your website, or write comments on students’ work.

-In the same way, Learn Bright includes many language lessons to help students learn grammar skills or a site such as Grammarly.com can also become a useful tool and learning strategy to increase a student’s grammar and language skills.
+Learn Bright includes many language lessons to help students learn grammar skills.
+Grammarly.com can also become a useful tool and learning strategy to increase a student’s grammar and language skills.
 You can download the FREE Grammarly plugin here:

 - It lays the groundwork for effective communication, whether personal, academic, or professional.